csmithswim/Collections/README.md

 <E> is common convention for declaring a common syntax for declaring classes with a collection semantic because the collection can have multiple elements.

+List interface represents an order collection also called a sequence.
+So it lists we can access objects.